 - REACTOME – Become a REACTOME contributor.
 REACTOME is an open-source, open access, manually curated and peer-reviewed pathway database.
 You will be credited with authorship or reviewership for all of your contributions.

-- UCL Functional Gene Annotation – website provides simple instructions for how to curate human proteins and microRNAs using gene ontology (GO) terms.
+- UCL Functional Gene Annotation – website provides simple instructions on how to submit Gene Ontology (GO) annotations for human proteins and microRNAs .

-- Uniprot Curation – The UniProt Knowledgebase (UniProtKB) contains a vast amount of protein sequence and function information.
+- UniProt Curation – The UniProt Knowledgebase (UniProtKB) contains a vast amount of protein sequence and function information.
 Expert curation in UniProtKB includes a critical review of experimental data from the literature as well as predicted data from sequence analysis tools.
 Community curation is welcome, click here for instructions.
+More info on how to contribute both literature references and annotation to UniProt is available from this EMBL-EBI webinar.

 - Yeast genome – Submit information to the Saccharomyces Genome Database about your published paper.